mernst/uwisdom/Uw.md

 <http://www.cs.washington.edu/education/ugrad/academics/petition.html>

-To reserve seminar rooms 305 and Gates Commons, ask Tracy Erbeck or Heidi Dlubac.
-Or maybe use the <cse-maintenance@cs.washington.edu> mailing list?
+To reserve seminar rooms CSE 305 and Gates Commons, maybe use <events@cs.washington.edu>?

 Use the <cse-maintenance@cs.washington.edu> mailing list for requests about facilities (physical plant) issues with the Allen Center.